billyb2/bootleg_networking/README.md

 }
 ```

+## If the crate isn't published on crates.io, how do I view the documentation?
+Simply run `cargo doc` in the terminal.
+If you want to view the documentation for the web version of this crate, then run `cargo doc --no-default-features --features web`

 ## Why make this crate
 While working with the wonderful bevy_networking_turbulence library, I realized that I wasn't able to create network clients on anything other than wasm.
 While it is doable using the fantastic new WebRTC-rs library (and I [even attempted it](https://github.com/naia-rs/naia-socket/pull/46), it still currently isn't possible.
 After a lot of effort, I eventually gave up, and decided instead to write this library.
 While initially, it was just for internal use in a project I'm workin on, I realized that it would have a lot of potential as a public library.